OzyOzk/LinkedList-Implementation/README.md

 Features that need to be added are

 * The ability to insert a new element
-* The ability to print all current elements
+* <s>The ability to print all current elements<s>
-* <s>The ability to get the number of elements currently in the list<s>
+* The ability to get the number of elements currently in the list